yanellinunez/USA_emissions_code/README.md

 ## USA_emissions
 Temporal analysis of air pollution emission across the United States

+## 0_00_create_folder_structure.R
+Creates folder structure and directories of the repository.
+No need to run or review

 ## Data folder
 - emissions_data : folder containing the county-level emissions estimates for the 7 pollutants analyzed
 - census_data: folder containing all census data variables that we use as independent variables.
 The CPI_U_RS.xlsx/CPI_URS_edit.xlsx contain indexes that I used to adjust the dollar variables to 2010 dollars.